 Length: 6 pages

-This bill was introduced on February 13, 2003, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 13, 2003, in a previous session of Congress, but it did not receive a vote.

 Sep 26, 2002